KeerthiSagarSN/iiwa_stack/README.md

 #### This needed a master and then a slave PC -> Where Master -> Runs the ROS controller, whereas the Slave -> Runs the Unity Application on Windows.

 1. Follow the ROS-tips from IIWA_STACK to build the repository from IIWA_STACK in your catkin_ws
 2. Importantly, carry-out the following steps correctly to both receive and also send commands to the IIWA Controller -> I faced difficulty, if I did this step incorrectly, as I was able to receive the joint states but was unable to send the move commands to the controller.
-3.
+If you cant send commands it is mainly only due tothe network configurations, do sanity check of all the IPs and bash
+3. Connect an ethernet cable between the ROS-PC to the Sunrise controller to the X66 port.
+4. Configure the ethernet IPV4 settings of the ROS-PC Laptop -> IP Address: 172.31.1.150 Netmask:255.255.0.0

 In a terminal
 ```